A Monsterpiece of Activism

 An Ocean of Plastic

-This plastic accumulates in certain parts of the ocean.
-There are five garbage patches that have formed, the largest being the Great Pacific Garbage Patch, with an estimated 1.8 trillion pieces of trash covering an area twice the size of Texas.
+This debris collects in vast circulating currents.
+Five major garbage patches now exist worldwide, including the Great Pacific Garbage Patch, which contains an estimated 1.8 trillion pieces of plastic spread across an area twice the size of Texas.

 Slaying the Monster